 - Preoperative functional imaging

-- Diagnostics and treatment of neurovascular compression syndromes (for example, trigeminal neuralgia, hemifacial spasm)
+- Surgical treatment of neurovascular compression syndromes (for example, trigeminal neuralgia, hemifacial spasm)

 - Intraoperative MRI and neuronavigation

-- Brain tumors (low and high-grade gliomas) with unclear boundaries
+- Brain tumors with indistinct boundaries (low- and high-grade gliomas)

-- Invasive diagnostics (implantation of electrodes in the brain) to accurately determine the localization of the epileptic focus
+- Invasive diagnostics (implantation of electrodes into the brain) to accurately determine the localization of an epileptogenic focus

-- Neurosurgical intensive care (early detection and treatment of brain and spinal cord dysfunctions associated with traumatic brain injury and spinal cord injury, intracranial hemorrhage or inflammation of the central nervous system and spinal cord)
+- Neurosurgical intensive care (early detection and treatment of dysfunctions of the brain and spinal cord caused by traumatic brain and spinal cord injury, intracranial hemorrhage or inflammation of the central nervous system)

 - Other medical services